 Online Benefits Enrollment

 Employee benefits open enrollment occurs every year.
 This gives employees the opportunity to make changes and adjust information as needed.
-Previously, benefits eligible employees were sent a packet with benefits information.
-For the past three years, open enrollment has been conducted completely online.
-Now, employees can log into the Benelogic software and amend his or her personal benefits information.
+Previously, benefit eligible employees were sent a packet with benefits information.
+For the past several years, open enrollment has been conducted online.
+Now employees can log into the Benelogic software and amend his or her personal benefits information.

 10 page packet x 1075 employees = 1290 pounds of CO2**